Third Eye Shoppe

 Third Eye Shoppe, commonly known as The Third Eye, was a head shop in Portland, Oregon's Hawthorne district and Richmond neighborhood, in the United States.
 The shop was founded in 1987 and owned by cannabis and counterculture activist Jack Herer.
 His son, Mark Herer, took over as the shop's owner in 2001.
 The Third Eye closed on March 31, 2017, as a result of declining sales, development of the surrounding neighborhood, increasing health care costs, and increased competition.
-The shop was associated with Portland's cannabis culture and recreational drug tourism, and was included in Willamette Week's annual "Best of Portland" reader's poll several times.
+For nearly thirty years, the shop was associated with Portland's cannabis culture and recreational drug tourism, and was included in Willamette Week's annual "Best of Portland" reader's poll several times.

 Description

-The Third Eye was a head shop on Southeast Hawthorne Boulevard, near its intersection with Southeast Cesar Chavez Boulevard, in southeast Portland's Richmond neighborhood.
+The Third Eye was a head shop on Southeast Hawthorne Boulevard, near its intersection with Southeast Cesar Chavez Boulevard (formerly Southeast 39th Avenue), in southeast Portland's Richmond neighborhood.
 The store sold common head shop paraphernalia, including: bongs, books, bumper stickers, clothing, crystals, Grateful Dead and Jerry Garcia memorabilia, hookahs, incense, posters, rolling papers, tie-dyed shirts, and vaporizers.
 According to The Oregonian, The Third Eye was also a "link to the city's lively and long history with marijuana activism".
 The store was owned by cannabis and counterculture activist Jack Herer (1939–2010).
 Herer's son, Mark, who later owned the shop, described The Third Eye as "a hippie, Grateful Dead department store".
 Cannabis activist Russ Belville compared the establishment to a "Prohibition-era speakeasy".
 Images of Garcia and Herer were displayed to "keep watch over the shop".